-This chapter provides installation, configuration, and troubleshooting information for the Subrate Data (SRU) Card, which is identified as an SRU 23210 (8220) on its faceplate ejector.
+This chapter provides installation, configuration, and troubleshooting information for the Subrate Data (SRU) Card, which is identified as an SRU 23210 (8220) and the SRU 23210 C&D Bus (8221) card on its faceplate ejector.

 The SRU 23210 Card allows you to connect up to 10 RS-232, low-speed and medium-speed (300 kbps to 38.4 kbps) data terminals to the integrated access system.
 You can multiplex a number of those devices onto a single DS0 time slot of a WAN card.
 The card ports can also be multiplexed with voice traffic on an ADPCM engine.